dbos-inc/dbos-demo-apps/bank/README.md

 ```
 This script sets up two new Postgres users: `bank_a` that owns the database `bank_a`, and `bank_b` that owns database `bank_b`.

+Our script uses the same `$PGPASSWORD` for both banks to make things easier to remember for development.
+The passwords can be changed in the script if desired.

 #### Use an Existing Postgres

 If you have an existing Postgres, the following commands can be issued to set up the two bank databases: